pilotmoon/popclipweb/site/buy.md

 try out PopClip, you can [download it](/download) and use every feature for free.

-After you have used 150 actions inside that app (and that usually takes a few weeks of use), the app will start to nag you periodically to buy a license key.
+After you have used 150 actions inside the app (and that usually takes a few weeks of use), the app will start to nag you periodically to buy a license key.

 If you have already used the free trial and you cannot afford PopClip,